Hkattelu/Hkattelu.github.io/_posts/2016-06-27-How-I-deal-with-procrastination.markdown

 layout: post
 title:  "How I deal with procrastination"
 date:   2016-06-27 04:12:00 -0200
-categories: blog Other
+categories: blog Personal
-tags: [Other]
+tags: [Personal]
 ---

 Whether or not you're willing to admit it, procrastination affects all of us.
 Some people brag